EDITORIAL: An unhappy 100th for the Colorado River Compact - NewsBreak

 What’s being done about it?

-The U.S. Department of Interior recently called for more cooperation between the compact’s members because water levels down river in Lake Mead and Lake Powell are so low that power generation may have to be curtailed.
-The Interior Department’s Bureau of Reclamation recently announced a new program to pay farmers in Lower Basin states up to $400 for each acre-foot of water they don’t use.
+The U.S. Department of the Interior recently called for more cooperation between the compact’s members because water levels down river in Lake Mead and Lake Powell are so low that power generation may have to be curtailed.
+The Interior Department’s Bureau of Reclamation recently announced a new program to pay farmers in lower-basin states up to $400 for each acre-foot of water they don’t use.

 There’s also great potential in new technology enabling water reuse, which is not so much a form of conservation as it is turning old water into new.
 Israel recycles and reuses nearly 90% of its water and Spain over 30%, a water expert recently wrote in a Gazette commentary.